-Grade school kids are just learning how to interact with their classmates and make friends.
-At this age, your child may need your help with making conversation, and they may need your help to learn how to better communicate their thoughts and feelings.
+Kids in grade school are just learning how to interact with their classmates and make friends.
+At this age, kids may need help with making conversation and with communicating their thoughts and feelings.

 1. Talk regularly with your child.

 Kids who have trouble communicating may not want to talk at all.
-Your job is to encourage your child to begin or join in conversation as much as possible.
-This will most definitely help your child begin to feel more comfortable opening up.
+Your job is to encourage your child to begin or join in conversations as much as possible.
+This may help your child feel more comfortable about opening up.

 During car rides, chat about where you’re headed.
 During meal prep, chat about the steps involved in what you’re making.
-Talk during commercial breaks about each of your favorite parts of the TV show so far.
+Talk during commercials about which part of the TV show you each liked best.

 Demonstrate how to make conversations relevant to what’s happening around your child.
 Introduce new words and concepts all the time.
 Model phrases your child can use as conversation starters.

 Encourage your child to tell you how the day went — in as much detail as possible.
 Ask, “What were the best and worst parts of school?”
 This helps with recall and sequencing: two skills that kids who struggle with communication may have trouble with.
 Tell your child about your day, too.
 Maybe say something like, “I was in the grocery store today.
 Guess what I saw in the fruit aisle?”

 As a bonus, this kind of sharing also promotes connection between you and your child.
 (Read on for more bonding ideas.)

 3. Listen to and repeat what your child says.